-Infection with Babesia parasites in a human host occurs when the vector (i.e. an infected tick) takes the blood meal from an infected rodent.
+Babesia parasites in a human host occurs when the vector ( i.e. an infected tick) takes the blood meal from an infected rodent.
 The parasite can enter the human’s body together with the tick’s saliva as it feeds on the human host.
 Once in the body, Babesias penetrate the erythrocytes or red blood cells, proliferate and then cause their lysis – resulting in a hemolytic anemia.

 On the other hand, some individuals develop non-specific flu-like symptoms (such as fever, sweats, chills, body aches, headache, nausea, loss of appetite or unexplained fatigue).
 A life-threatening disease may emerge in people who do not have a spleen, have a weak immune system, have other serious health conditions, or in the elderly.

 Most human cases of Babesiosis are due to